smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/GDPR Compliance.md

 - **Audit**: The core audit service for logging events with cryptographic integrity
 - **auditLog table**: The PostgreSQL table storing audit events with compliance indexes
 - **auditRetentionPolicy table**: Configuration for data lifecycle management
-- **pseudonymMapping table**: Persistent storage for pseudonym-to-original ID mappings
+- **pseudonymMapping table**: Persistent storage for pseudonym-to-original ID mappings with strategy column
 - **InfisicalKmsClient**: Key Management Service for encrypting sensitive mapping data

 The service is designed to be consumed through the GraphQL API, which exposes GDPR operations to the frontend applications.